suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 SUIT_Directive_Set_Parameters_Argument = {+ SUIT_Parameters}
 ~~~

-N.B.: A directive code is reserved for an optimisation: a way to set a parameter to the contents of another parameter, optionally with another component ID.
+N.B.: A directive code is reserved for an optimization: a way to set a parameter to the contents of another parameter, optionally with another component ID.

 ### suit-directive-override-parameters